 Ohio 3rd Congressional District

-Congresswoman Beatty graduated with a B.A. from Central State University, received her M.S. degree from Wright State University, and completed all but her dissertation for a doctorate at the University of Cincinnati.
-In addition, she has received two honorary doctorate degrees from Ohio Dominican University and Central State University.
+Beatty received her Bachelor of Arts from Central State University, her Master of Science from Wright State University, and completed all requirements but her dissertation for a doctorate at the University of Cincinnati.
+In addition, she has been awarded honorary doctorate degrees from Ohio Dominican University and Central State University.

 Congresswoman Beatty is married to attorney Otto Beatty, Jr. and a proud grandmother of two toddlers who lovingly call her “Grammy.”